 Management of Dry Mouth should both relieve symptoms and prevent its associated oral health implications.

 The dental professional is key in proactively identifying patients at risk before more serious and irreversible oral consequences occur.

 The symptoms of Dry Mouth can have a profound effect on patients.
-Advice should include how to manage and relieve symptoms, thereby improving patients' quality of life.
+Advice should include how to manage and relieve symptoms, thereby helping to improve patients' quality of life.

-A multidisciplinary approach is recommended by guidelines for reducing the symptoms associated with Dry Mouth.4
+A multidisciplinary approach is recommended by guidelines for reducing the symptoms associated with Dry Mouth.6

 |Education||Systemic disease management||Oral health maintenance||Improving saliva flow||Palliative measures|

 |Raising patient awareness of the causes of Dry Mouth and the preventive measures they can take||

 Consultation with the patient’s healthcare providers around the management of systemic conditions and medications